 What Wood Carving Projects are Best for Beginners?

 There’re so many great easy wood carving projects for beginners, so your choice will depend on why you want to carve.
 If you want to make gifts for others, you can start with a heart or wooden animals.
 Otherwise, a spoon or other kitchen utensils is a good place to start.
-Of course, you can also do free designs and go with your gut.
+Of course, these are amazing woodworking gifts for mom.

 Recommended Reading: How to Start Wood Carving?